Divide-and-Conquer-AGO/ago-website/content/features/index.md

 #### New Scripts
 - **Sauron's Will**
   - Under the command of Sauron, Agorolg and his lieutenants have arrived from Mordor.
 We are to be his instrument of destruction.
 Imladris, the Bree-land, Fennas Drunnan and Lorien are to be sacked and razed to the ground.
 Capture and sack these settlements to receieve assistance from Sauron and the ability to recruit units from Mordor.
+- **Rise of the Goblin**
+  - The Goblins of Moria can now become the "Goblins of the Misty Mountains" by capturing all the settlements along the Misty Mountains.
+This also gives them access to a new building there called the "Great Tunnels" which gives them faster movement and some other benefits.
 -------------------------------------------
 ### Gondor
 #### New Visuals